alpinisme/utils/docs/modules/object.md

 Given a keyMap object that maps old keys to new keys, copy an object over using the new keys and dropping any properties that are unmapped.

+Note that the generic type must be specified at the call site to get best type results, since otherwise TypeScript may infer `never` for properties that did not exist on original obj.
+This isn't an unsafe coercion, just helping TypeScript narrow the generic correctly.

 #### Type parameters